mcjazzyfunky/js-widgets/README.md

   and consumers and the `Fragment` symbol.

-  In jsWidgets things are different: Everything that can be used as first argument of the `createElement` function besides strings is a factory function that returns the result of a corresponding `createElement` call.
+  In jsWidgets things are different: Everything that can be used as first argument of the `h` function besides strings is a factory function that returns the result of a corresponding `h` call.
-  Besides the second argument (`props`) of the `createElement` function and also for all the component factories is optional to provide a concice
+  Besides the second argument (`props`) of the `h` function and also for all the component factories is optional to provide a concice
   syntax: All component types, `Fragment`, context providers, context consumers are factory functions with an optional second `props` argument: